bblfsh/documentation/driver/transform-dsl.md

 Note that `Part` operation should be paired inside `Map` because each of them produces state variables for other to consume.

-With `Part`, `Check` method will succeed and produce the following node state:
+With `Part`, the `Check` method will succeed and produce the following node state:

 ```json
 {